Matchday Safety

 DCFC Banner image

-We believe that the safety and security of all visitors to Pride Park Stadium is paramount in ensuring that everybody can enjoy matchday.
-We want everybody to enjoy the game as much as possible, but supporters should be mindful and respectful of other supporters sharing in the matchday experience too.
+We believe the safety and security of all visitors to Pride Park Stadium is essential to ensuring everyone can enjoy matchday.
+We want all supporters to enjoy the game as much as possible, while remaining mindful and respectful of fellow fans sharing in the matchday experience.

 Matchday Text Service

-Whilst it is a rare occurrence at Pride Park Stadium, there are times when the behaviour of other fans may be regarded as unacceptable, you can report directly to Derby County Match Control through our matchday text service.
+Whilst incidents at Pride Park Stadium are rare, there may be occasions where the behaviour of other supporters is considered unacceptable.
+In such instances, concerns can be reported directly to Derby County Match Control via our matchday text service.

-Please include as much information as possible including the Stand, Row, and Seat details of where the incident occurred.
-Your text will be treated in the strictest of confidence as we identify and deal with the perpetrators.
+Please provide as much information as possible, including the Stand, Row, and Seat number where the incident occurred.
+All reports will be treated in the strictest confidence as we work to identify and deal with those responsible.

 Matchday Safeguarding

-If you have any safeguarding concerns, please email the Dedicated Safeguarding Officer at [email protected], or speak to a member of staff.
+If you have any safeguarding concerns, please contact the Dedicated Safeguarding Officer by email at [email protected] or speak to a member of staff.

-We have a comprehensive safeguarding strategy, policies, protocols and case management system to prevent abuse and promote the wellbeing of our young people, staff, volunteers and visitors.
+We are committed to maintaining a safe and supportive environment for all.
+Our comprehensive safeguarding strategy, policies, protocols, and case management systems are designed to prevent abuse and promote the wellbeing of our young people, staff, volunteers, and visitors.

 For more information on safeguarding, please click here.